LoopKit/loopdocs/docs/gh-actions/gh-errors.md

 * Open the `1_build.txt` file
 * Search for the phrase below

-For each Build Loop Error section below, copy the phrase into the search function of your test editor.
+For each Build Loop Error section below, copy the phrase into the search function of your text editor.
 If you find it, solve that error.
 If not, move on to the next one.

 ### Could not find an app on App Store Connect